Structure and energy transfer in homogeneous turbulence below a free surface: Turbulence modulation by the free surface

 where the first, second and third terms on the r.h.s. quantify the effect of the changes in (i), (ii), and (iii), respectively, with depth.

 These three contributions and their combined effect on the inter-scale transfer are depicted in figure \ref{fig:contributions_to_interscale_hinderance} as a function of $\Delta x$ and $\Delta z$, for the horizontal transfer of $q_x$ (panels a-d) and $q_z$ (e-h).
-As discussed in sections \ref{sec:vertical_fluctuations}---\ref{sec:horizontal_flucs}, the horizontal (vertical) component of TKE is magnified (reduced) near the surface, especially at large scales.
-This increase (decrease) in the amount of TKE available to be transferred through scales causes the down-scale transfer to become more negative (positive); see figure \ref{fig:contributions_to_interscale_hinderance} (a) for the case of $q_x$ and figure \ref{fig:contributions_to_interscale_hinderance} (e) for $q_z$.
-This effect, however, is sub-dominant compared to the decreased coupling between TKE and horizontal extension/compression (figure \ref{fig:contributions_to_interscale_hinderance} (c,f)) which effectively determines the behaviour of the inter-scale transfer for both components (figure \ref{fig:contributions_to_interscale_hinderance} (d,h)).
+As discussed in section \ref{sec:vertical_fluctuations}, the horizontal TKE is increased near the surface, especially at large scales.
+This increase in the amount of TKE available to be transferred through scales causes the down-scale transfer of $q_x$ to become more negative; see figure \ref{fig:contributions_to_interscale_hinderance} (a).
+Figure \ref{fig:contributions_to_interscale_hinderance} (e) and section \ref{sec:horizontal_flucs} show the opposite is the case for $q_z$.
+This change in the magnitude of the TKE present, however, is sub-dominant compared to the decreased coupling between TKE and horizontal extension/compression (figure \ref{fig:contributions_to_interscale_hinderance} (c,f)) which effectively determines the behaviour of the inter-scale transfer for both components (figure \ref{fig:contributions_to_interscale_hinderance} (d,h)).
 In both cases, the decreased coupling makes $\overline{q_i \Delta u_x}$ less negative, hindering the cascade.
 The surface also induces a somewhat larger magnitude of $\Delta u_x$ (figure \ref{fig:contributions_to_interscale_hinderance} (b,e)), though this effect is moderate.

 So far, we have illustrated the inter-scale energy transfer for the case $\ReT = 12400$.
-The dynamics, however, \dan{are} sensitive to the degree to which the horizontal TKE accumulates near the surface, which becomes more pronounced with more intense forcing (see figure \ref{fig:uxrms_profiles_allRe}).
-Figure \ref{fig:contributions_to_interscale_hinderance_justhTKE_power100} illustrates how, for $\ReT = 22800$, the increase in the horizontal energy available to be transferred overcomes the decreased correlation between energetic events and compression (that is, the reduced skewness of $\Delta u_x$).
-As a result, the net down-scale transfer is enhanced near the surface.
-Still, the behaviour of the vertical TKE (not shown) is qualitatively similar to what is displayed under less intense forcings, with a sizeable backscatter of energy to large scales.
+The dynamics of the near-surface cascade of $u_x^2$, however, \dan{are} sensitive to the degree to which the horizontal TKE accumulates near the surface, which becomes more pronounced with more intense forcing (see figure \ref{fig:uxrms_profiles_allRe}).
+Figure \ref{fig:contributions_to_interscale_hinderance_justhTKE_power100} illustrates how, for $\ReT = 22800$, the increase in the horizontal energy available to be transferred overcomes the decreased correlation between energetic events and compression.
+As a result, the net down-scale transfer of horizontal TKE is enhanced near the surface.
+Still, the behaviour of the vertical TKE transfer (not shown) is qualitatively similar to what is displayed under less intense forcings, with a sizeable backscatter of energy to large scales.